-While the Yuan currency allows trading, but it should be noted that it presents volatility and risks that are higher than the average, in particular because of the interventionism of the People's Bank of China).
+While the Yuan currency allows trading, it should be noted that it presents volatility and risks that are higher than the average, in particular, because of the interventionism of the People's Bank of China).

-Indeed, as noted above, the People's Bank of China retains control of capital and often intervenes in the markets to influence the prices of the USD/CNH and the EUR/CNH.
+The People's Bank of China retains control of capital and often intervenes in the markets to influence the prices of the USD/CNH.
 These interventions make trading the yuan on Forex more risky, but the Renminbi therefore also presents better opportunities for traders looking for volatility.

 We can note two main factors that impact the Yuan on Forex:

-- Government and People's Bank of China interventions: When it comes to Chinese currency, the role of the central bank is the main factor that impacts the price of the Yuan.
-The People's Bank of China has indeed often intervened to devalue its currency, and continues to regulate it in a much more direct and vigorous way than what the ECB and the Fed.
+- Government and People's Bank of China interventions: When it comes to the Chinese currency, the role of the central bank is the main factor that impacts the price of the Yuan.
+The People's Bank of China has indeed often intervened to devalue its currency and continues to regulate it in a much more direct and vigorous way than the ECB and the Fed.

 - The health of the Chinese economy: The state of health of the Chinese economy also plays an important role in the evolution of the Yuan.
 The slowdown or acceleration of the Chinese economy influences the price of the Renminbi.